-Assets with an economic life in excess of one year are only capitalised where the cost of acquisition exceeds materiality thresholds established by Council for each type of asset.
+Assets with an economic life in excess of one year are only capitalised where the cost of acquisition exceeds materiality thresholds established by Board for each type of asset.
 In determining (and in annually reviewing) such thresholds, regard is had to the nature of the asset and its estimated service life.

 Examples of capitalisation thresholds applied during the year are given below.
-No capitalisation threshold is applied to the acquisition of land or interests in land.